 The Heltwate School EHCP team are dedicated to the process and believe that this student led process is core to ensuring that the needs of the student are met.
-With the support of the local SAMs officers team Heltwate have developed our own EHCP meeting process, which has been highly successful.

 For more information please contacts the SAMs team on (01733) 747474 or visit Education Health Care Plans – Peterborough City Council weblink